texasmichelle/kubeflow-cern/README.md

 ### Build docker images

 Each step in a pipeline references a container image.
-Build the necessary docker image with this command:
+Build the necessary docker images with these commands:

 ```
 docker/build.sh kfp_kubectl
+docker/build.sh trackml
 ```

 ### Compile the pipeline

-In a local Terminal of Cloud Shell, install the Kubeflow pipelines python SDK by running this command:
+In a local Terminal or Cloud Shell, install the Kubeflow pipelines python SDK by running this command:

 ```